East Gippsland Aquatic Strategy

 This approach ensures that decisions are informed by community and stakeholder input, while also considering the demand for, and the cost and feasibility of, additional aquatic facilities in our shire.

 Our commitment to you: inform to involve – We will work closely with the reference group to ensure community concerns and aspirations are understood, considered, and reflected in the strategy.
-We will keep the community informed and provide opportunities for feedback during the project.
+We will keep the community informed and provide opportunities for feedback.

 Project reference group